-Crime prevention programs accompanied by literature and other printed materials are available in residence halls on a regular basis.
+Crime prevention programs accompanied by literature and other printed materials are available for residence halls.
 Security presentations are given to Resident Assistants (RAs) each summer at a training workshop that includes how to report a crime, what to expect when Public Safety officers arrive on scene.
 They also receive Campus Security Authority training that explains their role, their obligation to report crimes, and they are introduced to the CSA report form online.